markjgardner/icloud-extractor/README.md

 **TODO**: add an alert to notify the user that the session is expired.

+Similarly, a single pod is created to handle login for onedrive.
+The resulting session is persisted to a PV.
+This session is good forever so this pod only has to be created and interacted with once.

-The cronjob runs both icloudpd and onedrive. icloudpd downloads all photos to a shared data PV.
+The cronjob runs both icloudpd and onedrive. icloudpd downloads all photos to a shared volume.
 Onedrive monitors the shared volume and uploads the photos.